minericpark/TextParser/README.md

 - epark03@uoguelph.ca

 ### License / Warning
-- This is code written by me, used and submitted for an academic assignment at my current university.
+- This is code written by me, used and submitted for an academic assignment provided by my undergraduate degree.
 Use at your own risk